Starz Entertainment: Distribution

 The distribution of selected recent non-in-house films for pay-per-view and on-demand are under the supervision of NBCUniversal Syndication Studios via Universal Pictures (Universal formerly held home video and television rights to many of the early Lionsgate films), while all others (particularly the in-house films) are distributed for both cable and broadcast television through Lionsgate's syndicated division.

 Amazon MGM Studios, under MGM Television, are also distributed in international cable, digital and broadcast television through Lionsgate's syndicated division.

 Television and streaming

 Starz's main outlet is the namesake Starz premium cable and satellite television network and streaming service that also includes sister channels Starz Encore and MoviePlex.

 In addition to the "Sphere" family of channels ("MovieSphere by Lionsgate", "OuterSphere by Lionsgate", "HerSphere by Lionsgate"), Starz also operates other streaming services and FAST channels through various partnerships.
 In a joint venture with Ebony Media Group, the company programs the "Ebony TV by Lionsgate" channel.

 In 2015, then Lionsgate formed a joint venture with Tribeca Enterprises to launch the "Tribeca Shortlist" streaming service and "Tribeca Channel" FAST channel.

 In 2017, then Lionsgate partnered with comedian Kevin Hart to launch the LOL Network.

 In 2023, then Lionsgate, Warner Bros.
 Discovery, and Gray Television formed Free TV Networks.

-On August 1, 2025, Starz a new over-the-air television version of MovieSphere called "MovieSphere Gold".